satuhyva/satuhyva.github.io/index.md

 # Hobby projects

-I am constantly working on programming projects of my own.
-I started off by using Swift/Xcode, currently I use ReactNative.
-Some of my work is available on the internet (please see the short desciptions and links below).
+I am constantly working on some hobby programming project of my own.
+My aim is to create useful apps for anyone to use.
+I started off 2018 with practically zero programming skills.
+In 2019 I realized that some basic training could be useful and started participating courses at the University of Helsinki (as much as my day-to-day job allowed).
+Currently I am enthusiastic about ReactNative.
+Some of my work with ReactNative is available on the internet (please see the short desciptions and links below).

 ### Binary-to-decimal-to-binary converter
 Several exercises on a course I was taking (_i.e._ "Tietokoneen toiminnan perusteet") involved binary-to-decimal conversions.
 I created **[the app bindesbin](https://satuhyva.github.io/bindesbin)** in order to swiftly get correct answers to the excersices.
 The respective **[code](https://github.com/satuhyva/bindesbin)** is available for viewing.